caitp/TC39-Proposals/tc39-well-known-symbol-clone.md

 ##Rationale

-It is useful to construct copies of objects, for use in dirty checking (tracking a new state vs old state of an object), or for creating an immutable clone.
+It is useful to construct copies of objects, for use in dirty checking (tracking a new state vs old state of an object), or for creating an immutable/hidden clone.
+An abstract convention for cloning objects is useful as it allows simplifying the code needed for generalized cloning operations.

 In ES5, naive strategies for doing this are used: